till-h/piphone/doc/twilio.md

         ngrok http 5000

+2. Enter the ngrok URL as the Twilio application endpoint for voice.
+Ensure that the Twilio voice App for this application has the correct ngrok endpoint.
+It should be `http://aabb1122.ngrok.io/voice`; the Flask app serves the voice TwiML at this address.

-2. Start the Flask http server application
+3. Start the Flask http server application

         python app.py run

-3. Surf to `localhost:5000` in Chromium (we'll try to use it later in headless mode).
+4. Surf to `localhost:5000` in Chromium (we'll try to use it later in headless mode).
-4. The user enters a phone number to be called into the field or uses the default value and presses call.
+5. The user enters a phone number to be called into the field or uses the default value and presses call.
-5. Somewhere, a phone rings.
+6. Somewhere, a phone rings.

-### Troubleshooting tips
-   1. Ensure that the Twilio voice App for this application has the correct ngrok endpoint.
-It should be `http://aabb1122.ngrok.io/voice`; the Flask app serves the voice TwiML at this address.

 ## Program flow